adammaus/adammaus.github.io/about.md

 A few other nuggets:

 * I enjoy endurance sports like long distance running and triathlons, reading sci-fi, cooking, gardening with native plants, wandering around the woods, [Chickadees (Genus Poecile)](https://www.inaturalist.org/taxa/144351-Poecile), and writing.
-* [Eric Maus](https://www.ericmaus.com/), my brother, and I were finalists at 2020 Austin Film Festival for a full-length holiday romantic screenplay named “Holiday on the Hills” We've also written the treatment for another holiday romantic screenplay called “Mars by Christmas.”
+* [Eric Maus](https://www.ericmaus.com/), my brother, and I were finalists at 2020 Austin Film Festival for a full-length holiday romantic screenplay named "Holiday on the Hills" We've also written the treatment for another holiday romantic screenplay called "Mars by Christmas."
 We haven't found someone to produce either yet, so let us know if you're interested.
 If you're looking for a book to read, you should check out his debut novel, [Women & Whiskey](https://www.ericmaus.com/women-and-whiskey).

 I avoid the socials but you can find me online at:
 * [Github](https://github.com/adammaus)